sayme/SimpleImageCropper/README.md

 	'g' => 150,
 	'b' => 150
 );
-// Set the third paramter to false if you dont want it as a BLOB
+// Set the third parameter to false if you don't want it as a BLOB
 $img->crop($width, $height, false, $color['r'], $color['g'], $color['b']);
 ```